Best Practices for your Jmeter Tests & Load Testing

 Using a proxy server

-The Proxy server helps you to abstract out certain common elements from the recorded samples.
+The Proxy server is one of the JMeter best practices that helps you to abstract out certain common elements from the recorded samples.
 Moreover, it is useful features to record your testing.

 Reduce resource requirement